AYaroslavskiy91/obsidian-starter-vault/1. Projects/Learning this Vault/Base Features.md

 5. Use three --- to create a horizontal line:
 ---

 You now have all the tools necessary to begin exploring the rest of the Obsidian base features.
 Write some notes, see them exist, profit.
-To take your Obsidian usage to the next stage, take a look at some basic uses of the community plugin [[Dataview]].
+To take your Obsidian usage to the next stage, take a look at some basic uses of the community plugin [[Dataview and Tasks]].

 [^1]: My Footnote